evanacox/honors-forum-project/docs/crash_course/03_parsing.md

 we were considering earlier, it still models the same idea: it's a rigid hierarchical structure that is being used to model an entire program (or in this case, an entire class).

-Real production-grade compilers usually cram a huge amount of information into their ASTs, but at the end of the day, it's still the same fundamental concept.
+> *Note: Real production-grade compilers usually cram a huge amount of information into their ASTs, but*
+> *at the end of the day, it's still the same fundamental concept.*

+The basic idea of representing a program in a tree format has remained, and likely will remain for a long time.
+It's a simple, elegant, and relatively easy-to-analyze format that can model almost every aspect of a language.